j-jorge/bim/README.md

 You can take the code or the assets, do whatever you want with them, as long as you make your changes publicly available under the same terms.

+# Contributing

+Want to take part in the project?
+Let's begin with [the developer's guide](docs/developers.md).